software-engineering-amsterdam/software-construction/2013-2014/README.md

 As to programming language, you may choose any of the following
-languages: Java, C#, Javascript, Haskell, Scala, Clojure, Erlang, Smalltalk, Ruby, Python, Go, Dart.
+languages: Java, C#, Javascript, Haskell, Scala, Clojure, Erlang, Smalltalk, Ruby, Python, Go, Dart, Objective-C, F#.
 Feel free to take the opportunity to learn a new language, but be aware that your code will be graded as if you're proficient in it and aware of idiomatic coding styles.
 For Java we provide grammar skeleton code for the parser generators ANTLR,